hungdv136/rio-js/README.md

 ## Start example API server

-Assume that you are trying to write integration test for your API `POST /checkout` which depends on an external API for payment.
+Assume that you are trying to write integration test for your API `POST /checkout` which depends on an external payment API `/pay`.
 To make it simple, this API forwards request to 3rd party API, then returns responded data from 3rd party back to the caller.
 See [example/index.ts](src/server/index.ts) for more details.

-Run the below command to start Rio and your example API server before running your test suites
+Run the below command to start Rio and your example API server before running your test suites.
+In the real world scenario, you don't need to setup these steps because your API and mock server (Rio) are already deployed in testing environment

 ```bash
 make up